zulip/zulip/README.dev.md

 Now continue with the Common to Fedora/CentOS instructions below.

-By Hand (on CentOS 7 Core - experimental):
+By Hand (on CentOS 7 Core - experimental)

 These instructions are experimental and may have bugs; patches welcome!